tapis-project/uh-hpc-in-the-cloud/block3/tapis-cli.md

 Command Line Access
 ===================

 We won't install it in this workshop (since it is already installed on the VM), but everything we do today can also be done from the standard shell using the Tapis CLI tools.
-Instructions for installing those tools are below:
+Jump to the Authentication section for the workshop.

-Installing the Tapis CLI Tools
+Installing the Tapis CLI Tools (Skip for Workshop- this is at home )
 ------------------------------

 Tapis has a downloadable set of command line tools that make it easier to work with the API from the shell.
 Using these scripts is generally easier than hand-crafting cURL commands, but if you prefer that route, consult the [Tapis API Documentation](https://tacc-cloud.readthedocs.io/en/latest/).
 We include these scripts in the training virtual machines and supplement them with additional support scripts, example files, and documents.